top of page

 Immunizations and Pregnancy

-If you are planning to become pregnant, get off to a healthy start by making sure that your immunizations are up to date.
+If you are planning to become pregnant, get off to a healthy start for you and your child by making sure that your immunizations are up to date.
 You can pass along immunity that will help protect your baby from diseases during the first few months after birth.
 Vaccines before pregnancy can also help protect you from serious diseases, including rubella, which can cause miscarriages and birth defects.

 Adult